 The diversity of interests and topics covered in the discipline, plus the wide range of skills it equips you with, means that our students enter a wide range of careers on graduation.
 Public and private sector organisations involved in the criminal justice system continue to expand and the demand for criminology graduates is strong.
 The number and variety of career opportunities related to the criminal justice system has increased in recent years.

-Studying for a Criminology degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
-Graduates from this degree at Queen’s are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline.
+Studying for a Criminology degree at Queen’s University will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Graduates from this degree at Queen’s University are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline.

 You should also take a look at www.prospects.ac.uk for further information concerning the types of jobs that attract Criminology graduates.